arXiv-research/Quatm/README.md

 # Quantitative-Biology Testing and Research
-Research and Development of machine-learning algorithms applied to virtual environments, artificial neural networks, and the advancement of AGI.
+Research and Development of machine-learning algorithms applied to virtual environments, and the advancement of artificial neural networks.